UX/UI Design Practice

 The Story

-I had just finished my UI Design course with CareerFoundry, and I wasn't having much luck in the job market (quite unemployed, in fact), so I looked at the freelancing platforms to find some real-life design practice and found this job ad:
+I had just finished my UI Design course with CareerFoundry, and I wasn't having much luck in the job market (quite unemployed, in fact), so I looked at the freelancing platforms to find some real-life design practice, and I found this job ad:

 The Problem